 A layer of dark chocolate ganache coats the chocolate tart crust and prevents the base from getting too soft.
 I've filled the tart with a cool, creamy layer of almond flavored pastry cream which cushions a topping of roasted sour cherries.

-My recipe for rich and fudgy brownies with port wine soaked cherries is another great example of this classic combo.
+These rich and fudgy brownies with port wine soaked cherries are another decadent chocolate-cherry combo.
+And for more cherries, there's cherry rhubarb pie too.

 INGREDIENTS